 3. An Online Premium service.
 It is an even faster, emergency application costing £177.
 You will need to apply online and book an appointment to collect your passport

 If you get to within one week of your departure date and your passport hasn’t arrived, you should immediately contact the office to which you submitted your application (see the Home Office website or call 0300 222 0000) and they will advise you as to your options.

 If, for whatever reason, you still don’t have your application by your departure date, unfortunately you can’t claim for flight or other holiday costs on your travel insurance.

 Neither can you claim compensation from the Home Office.
 And airlines and tour operators are equally unsympathetic about out-of-date documents, so you’re highly unlikely to receive anything from them.

-Remember: it’s your responsibility to ensure your passport is up-to-date.
-With a busy period approaching now that the Brexit transition period has ended, it makes good sense to apply as early as possible to renew your documentation.
+Remember: it’s your responsibility to ensure your passport is up to date.
+With a busy period approaching as travel re-starts, it makes good sense to apply as early as possible to renew your documentation.

 Subscribe now for hand-picked holiday deals, inspiration and the latest travel tips, straight to your inbox.